reeperbahn-neon-night-hamburg

 Hamburg Sex and Crime in St. Pauli tour

-17,793 reviews at 4.7 — the most-reviewed tour in Germany.
-Nearly 18,000 people have taken this walk and rated it.
-That consistency across years of daily operation is the strongest possible endorsement.
+The most-reviewed tour in Germany by a massive margin.
+Tens of thousands of people have taken this walk and consistently praised it.
+That level of visitor satisfaction across years of daily operation is the strongest possible endorsement of the guides and the route.

 Two hours through St. Pauli’s colourful history — the docks, the Beatles, the crime, the red-light district, and the neighbourhood’s evolution.
 The guides are local, knowledgeable, and funny — the humour is essential for handling subject matter that could otherwise be uncomfortable.
 Ages 18+ only.
 Evening departures.
 Our review covers the full route and whether the tour lives up to its extraordinary review count.